Brokerage in Commodities Listed in Local Markets Business License in Dubai

 Advising clients on market conditions relating to locally listed commodities

-The licence does not extend to unlisted or over-the-counter commodities trading without additional approvals, nor does it cover investment management or fund administration activities.
+The license does not extend to unlisted or over-the-counter commodities trading without additional approvals, nor does it cover investment management or fund administration activities.

 UAE and Dubai Market Context